genesiscommunitysuccess/docs/docs/00_gpalx/02_user-interface/02_services.md

     )
 }
 ```
 ### Login service

 Currently GPALX only offers one service, `Login`.
 This will be extended to other services in the future.
+The `Login` service is a **_cross-cutting concern_** because it is needed in almost every module of an application.

-The `Login` service integrates with the [authentication module](../../../../server/access-control/introduction/) in the backend which in turn:
+It integrates with the [authentication module](../../../../server/access-control/introduction/) in the backend which in turn:
 - Prompts a screen through which the user is authenticated.
 - Dictates the default page based on the configuration in the route parameter.
 - Collaborates with the `public` parameter in [pages](../../../gpalx/user-interface/pages/#page-structure) to determine accessibility for the user.
-If the `public` parameter is set to false, the `Login` service, ensures that the page will only be viewed by authenticated users.
+If the `public` parameter is set to false, the `Login` service ensures that the page will only be viewed by authenticated users.

-The login service is a cross-cutting concern because it is needed in almost every module of an application.
-As mentioned above, the `service` helper currently supports one parameter:
+The `Login` service only supports one parameter:
 - **_service_** refers to the name of the service.
 In this case `Login`.

 ```kotlin